nsnyder1992/OrderProcessingSystem/README.md

 ## Models:

 In this section the most important models needed for this project will be described, though more tables will be needed to fulfill the full application.
-These models are how the application will access data from a database.
+These models are how the application will store data temporarily, where each attribute represents a column in the database

 ### Order (Database)